TadiT7/treble_experimentations_wiki/Cherry-Mobile-Flare-S8(Helio-P23).md

 *Some info*

 - This device has a pre-installed Google Android 9 as Factory Version from Qiku [OEM]
 - To root, you may have to manually install magisk manager then patch the stock boot image of your device and then, flash it through your PC.
-You can use the ADB (Android Debug Bridge) Method or the SPFT (SP Flash Tool) Method.
+You can use the ADB (Android Debug Bridge)(Required Unlock Bootloader) Method or the SPFT (SP Flash Tool) Method.
 - ROMs that didn't work are MIUI 10 or 11, Oxygen OS, One UI and Siberia OS.
 (What do you expect?
 Those are heavily-modified ROMs only for Manufacturers :P)
 - If you are having difficulties modifying your device, don't forget to join our Facebook Groups here [Main Group](https://www.facebook.com/groups/746336425785682) and [Dev Group](https://www.facebook.com/groups/468424323767473)
 - Don't forget to hit the subscribe button and ring the bell in Alfredo's YouTube Channel, [here](https://www.youtube.com/channel/UCzpW0hWPTSkPzqzVgZ-5bjg)